The Local Plan (pre-submission)

 We believe we can deliver up to 20,000 new homes over the next 20 years and this level of growth is sustainable.
 This is in addition to the 23,000 homes that are already allocated or have planning permission.

 The number of homes we need to plan for is calculated using a standard national approach.
 The government recently consulted on changes to this approach that, if implemented in March 2018, would see an increase in the number of homes we need to deliver in Central Bedfordshire.
-You can read more about this in our press release.

 We are planning to deliver this housing growth through: